bettercaring/toy-robot/README.md

 While we love to see a working code, the most important aspects we are looking in to is,

 - How you would approach a problem
-- What sort of design techniques you'll be using (yes, you can over engineer this solution to show us what you can do :))
 - How you approach around testing
 - Any other related documents (E.g README) that will help someone to set up and run this project.